 You would be surprised to know how many people have scuba diving equipment, just like yours.
 Especially if you have rented it at the dive shop.
 Climbing on the boat and spreading your equipment everywhere is a big mistake.
 Keep in mind that this act can cause accidents.
 But that’s not all; many people remove the things that hinder them to place their stuff on the boat.
 So, when the owner of that gear looks for it, they don’t find it, causing delays in the departure and frustration for the rest of the group.
-It doesn’t sound nice, does it?
+This doesn’t sound nice, does it?

-Another important point on a boat is the moment to enter the sea.
+Another important point on a boat is the diver’s entry into the sea.
 It doesn’t matter if you make a giant stride or a back roll.
 The truth is that at that moment your visibility is limited by the mask, by the team or because you are with your back to where you are going.
-In other words, you won’t have a complete notion of what is happening in the water.
+In other words, if you are not careful you won’t completely know what is happening in the water.

 So, follow our scuba diving tip and wait for the double OK signal of the crew and your diving partner.

 This way you will avoid mishaps.
 In the article The Dos and Don’ts on A Dive Boat you will find these and other tips to move about safely on a dive boat.

 4) Descend And Ascend Following a Line

 We already know that divers prefer to free fall into the blue of the sea.
 But if we want to improve our performance, our dive tip is to ascend and descend following a line.
 How to do it?

 Close to the line and with it between the legs.
 So, if the current is strong, you will not be at risk of losing the line and getting lost.

 Have you ever heard the awful phrase “I will wait for you down there”?